SYSTEM: ONLINE

 What it does: Raspberry Pi RP2040 USB stick that emulates a keyboard.
 Plug it in.
 Target computer sees a keyboard.
 HackyPi types a pre-loaded DuckyScript payload at machine speed.
 Canonical BadUSB category.

-The story: The 2016 Bursztein study: 297 USB drives dropped on a college campus; 48% were plugged in.
-Stuxnet jumped an air gap through a USB drop.
-FIN7 mailed Hak5 Rubber Duckies to retail companies in 2020 with fake Best Buy gift-card letters.
-Legal to own; felony under 18 U.S.C. § 1030 to deploy on systems you do not have written authorization for.
+The story: The 2016 Bursztein et al. study at IEEE S&P: 297 USB drives dropped at the University of Illinois Urbana-Champaign; 98% picked up, 45% had a file opened.
+Stuxnet jumped the Natanz air gap via USB drives carried in by infected contractors.
+FIN7 mailed BadUSB keystroke injectors (functionally similar to Hak5 Rubber Duckies) to retail companies in 2020 with fake Best Buy gift-card letters.
+Legal to own; felony under 18 U.S.C. § 1030(a)(5)(A) to deploy on systems you do not have written authorization for.

 Defense: Windows Defender Application Control. macOS USBGuard equivalents.
 PortaPow data-only cables.
 The YubiKey (entry 10) is the credential-layer counter.